mujx/dhall-terraform/README.md

 ### Usage

-- Use `terraform-dhall` to generate the types of your provider.
+- Use `dhall-terraform` to generate the types of your provider.
   See [here](https://www.terraform.io/docs/commands/providers/schema.html) how
   you can generate the provider's schema.
 - Write the resources in Dhall.
 Checkout the [examples](./examples).